joonashalinen/bloxu/README.md

 ## Service Folder Locations

-The locations of each microservice in the project folder structure are as follows:
+The locations of each service in the project folder structure are as follows:
 | Service  | Folder Path |
 | ------------- | ------------- |
 | 3D World  | src/services/world3d |